Behaviour in schools

 (EEF Improving Behaviour in Schools Guidance)

-At Thrive, we help schools put these principles into practice by embedding a whole-school or targeted intervention approach to behaviour and emotional wellbeing.
+At Thrive, we help schools put these principles into practice by embedding a whole-school or targeted intervention that supports behaviour through the lens of emotional wellbeing.

 Thrive Apprenticeships: Funded through the apprenticeship-levy (England educators only) our apprenticeships are a game-changer for educators ready to specialise in social and emotional wellbeing.
 These programmes empower you to make a real difference to children’s lives while gaining a prestigious Level 5 qualification, equivalent to a foundation degree or Higher National Diploma (HND).